Yasith-Banuka/ML-Project/README.md

 * recorded by - same value throughout

 * Funder | installer - Entries are common in most records.
-Many errornous entries resulting in high cardinality.
+Many erroneous entries resulting in high cardinality.
 Many missing values

 * Basin | subvillage | region | region_code | district_code | longitude | latitude - Location-based features.
 Some are of high cardinality.
-    * Longitude - has errornous zeroes.
+    * Longitude - has erroneous zeroes.

-* gps_height - contains negative entries (which is impossible i.e. errornous data).
+* gps_height - contains negative entries (which is impossible i.e. erroneous data).
 Also contains many zeroes

 * Following 7 sets of features refer to the same detail, and is identical in most rows.
 The cardinality is slightly different in each feature
     * Scheme_management | management | management_group